CAD

 Running NoMachine for the First Time

-The first time that you connect to your instance by running the NoMachine Launch file, you need to add the instance to NoMachine’s trusted host list.
+The first time that you connect to your instance by running the NoMachine Launch file, you need to add your Instance to NoMachine’s trusted host list.

-1. In the dialog box Verify host authenticity, click Yes, as shown in Figure 13.
+1. In the dialogue box Verify host authenticity, click Yes, as shown in Figure 13.

 Figure 13: Verify Host Authenticity

-Note: CMC recommends that you accept the default configuration in the preferences dialog boxes.
+Note: CMC recommends that you accept the default configuration in the preferences dialogueg boxes.

-1. If you do not want to see the preferences dialog boxes in future connections, click the check boxes.
+1. If you do not want to see the preferences dialogue boxes in future connections, click the checkboxes.

 Note: We do not recommend mounting local folders in NoMachine.